-How to choose a right optional subject or how to choose an optional subject in a right way, this is the one question that haunts most of the IAS aspirants whether they are beginners or already attempted the exam once or more than once.
+How to choose the right optional subject or how to choose an optional subject in a right way, this is the one question that haunts most of the IAS aspirants whether they are beginners or already attempted the exam once or more than once.

 With the exam pattern changed, since 2013 when the UPSC has done away with second optional subjects and now a candidate has to choose only one optional subject for UPSC Mains that has two papers for 250 marks each.
-Also, UPSC has done away with specific subjects at the preliminary level that would have narrowed down the preparation, which perhaps would have relieved the IAS aspirants.
+Also, UPSC has eliminated specific subjects at the preliminary level that would have narrowed down the preparation, which perhaps would have relieved the IAS aspirants.
 Yet, it is advised to choose the optional subject for mains well ahead of time, so that the candidate will get sufficient time to make a list of books to refer, collect relevant notes as well as to form a study group.

 Though, now with one optional subject to choose for IAS mains exam, most of the candidate still find it difficult in choosing the optional subject.
 Most of the candidate before joining any IAS coaching center, the question they ask the faculty is which optional subject to choose.
 There is no one subject that can be called the easiest optional subject for IAS mains, and it depends on each aspirant what is easy and what is not.